 Under certain conditions, SAUDIA may require you to present a medical certificate from your doctor.
-The passenger will need to carry a Medical Statement Information Model (MEDIF) filled by the passenger’s attending physician or issued by the medical services to the transportation companies.
+The passenger will need to carry a Medical Information Form for Air Travel (MEDIF) filled by the passenger’s attending physician or issued by the medical services to the transportation companies.
 Note that the model is only valid for (10) days from the date of signing by a competent doctor.

 These conditions includes:

 - Having a medical condition that gives reasonable doubt that you can complete the flight safely without extraordinary medical assistance during flight

 - The presence of the passenger may cause discomfort to other passengers due to his physical or behavioral status.

 - The presence of the passenger may cause delays to the flight schedule, including the possibility of changing the flight rout or emergency landing

 - The passenger can not rely on himself and requires full assistance during the flight.